sweeneychris/TheiaSfM/docs/source/applications.rst

 .. code-block:: bash

-   ./bin/compare_reconstructions --reconstruction1=ground_truth_reconstruction --reconstruction2=your_reconstruction --logtostderr
+   ./bin/compare_reconstructions --reference_reconstruction=ground_truth_reconstruction --reconstruction_to_align=your_reconstruction --logtostderr

-Note that reconstruction1 is considered the "ground truth" reconstruction for this application.
-The reconstruction in reconstruction2 is aligned to reconstruction1 with a similarity transformation (aligning the cameras with the same name in both reconstructions) then the errors are measured.
+Note that reference_reconstruction is considered the "ground truth" reconstruction for this application.
+The reconstruction in reconstruction_to_align is aligned to reference_reconstruction with a similarity transformation (aligning the cameras with the same name in both reconstructions) then the errors are measured.

 For the 1DSfM dataset, you can use the ``compare_reconstructions`` application